Feature Recipe | Tofu Parmigiana

 1/Prepare one batch of Savoury Parmesan Cheese (see Recipe Notes)

-2/In a large prep bowl combine half of one 28oz can diced tomatoes with ½ cup – 1 cup tomato sauce.
-Set aside.
+2/In a large prep bowl stir together canned tomatoes with 1 cup tomato sauce; set aside.

-5/Transfer the pan-fried tofu slabs onto a paper-towel covered plate.
-The paper towel will help to soak up excess oil.
-Set aside.
+6/Transfer the pan-fried tofu slabs onto a paper-towel covered plate.
+The paper towel will help to soak up excess oil; set aside.

 Simply Savoury Tomato Sauce